SQL Serverlink

 Change tracking (CT) records when a row in a table has changed, but does not capture the data that was changed.
 CT also does not capture how many times the row changed or record any previous changes.
 SQL Server records changes from all tables that have CT enabled in a single internal change table.

-You cannot sync tables without a primary key if you choose CT as your incremental update mechanism.
+You cannot sync tables without a primary key if you choose CT as your incremental sync method.
 CT needs primary keys to identify rows that have changed.

 You must enable CT on the primary database, as well as on each individual table that you want to sync.
 When you enable CT on your primary database, you can select a window size.
 Window size determines how long your change records are kept in the change table before they are deleted.
 If not explicitly specified, the default value is 3 days.
 We recommend changing the window size to 7 days.
 A longer window gives us more time to resolve any potential sync issues before change records are deleted.
 Our system detects when we were unable to process changes to a table before they were deleted from the change table.
 When we detect this situation, we trigger a re-sync for that table.